Kruithne/spooder/README.md

 To streamline this process, `spooder` allows a number of other return types to be used as shortcuts.

 Returning a `number` type treats the number as a status code and sends a relevant response.

-By default, this will be a plain text response with the appliacable status message as the body.
+By default, this will be a plain text response with the applicable status message as the body.
+This can be overridden with `server.handle()` or `server.default()`, which will be covered later.

 ```ts
 server.route('/test/route', (req) => {